YizhiSong/YizhiSong/README.md

 I am a postdoctoral researcher in the Chemistry Department at the University of North Texas.
 I received my Ph.D. in condensed matter physics from Peking University.

-My research focuses on computational molecular science, with a growing emphasis on machine-learning interatomic potentials (MLIPs) and AI-driven modeling of complex condensed-phase systems, alongside first-principles calculation.
+My research focuses on computational molecular science, with a growing emphasis on machine-learning interatomic potentials (MLIPs) and AI-driven modeling of complex condensed-phase systems.

 ---

 ## 🧪 Research Interests

 - Machine Learning Interatomic Potentials (MLIPs)
-- Density Functional Theory (DFT)
+- Interfacial chemistry, electrocatalysis
-- Interfacial chemistry, electrocatalysis，and water science
+- Water science

 ---